 Primary school kitchen staff are constantly looking for new dishes to develop that are nutritious, as well as delicious.
 Use Original Whirl instead of butter in a white sauce for a pasta bake or lasagna, or in a hearty, autumnal pud, such as an apple and peach crumble.
 Sweet treats will still taste great and be tempting to children – they’ll just have the added bonus of a lower fat content.

 Senior school and college canteens are constantly competing with off-site catering outlets for business.
 To encourage students to stay on-site, create a selection of convenient, healthy and tempting grab and go boxes – layers of grains, rice and dressed salad leaves, topped with either chicken, salmon or falafel cooked in Original Whirl.
 Or try offering warming veggie soup pots to take out, using Whirl instead of oil to cook down the vegetables.

 University canteens tend to be busiest between 10am and 2pm – a primetime for brunch.
 Rustle up stacks of pancakes using Whirl, topped with a blueberry compote and creamy fat-free yoghurt.
 Alternatively, add a Middle Eastern twist to your menu with shakshuka – baked eggs with tomatoes, peppers, onions and a variety of fresh herbs.
 Simply replace the olive oil base with Whirl.

 Stay up to date with trends insight, to sustainability news, menu inspirations and much more.

-If you would like access to pack shots, food photography, marketing materials, brochures and advertisements, please sign in or create an account.
+If you would like access to pack shots, marketing materials, brochures and advertisements, please sign in or create an account.